 Dividends may be declared or patronage distributions allocated to holders of Class B, F and G Stock out of the whole or any part of net earnings which remain at the end of the fiscal year, as the Board of Directors may determine, in accordance with the regulations for banks and associations of the System.
 Additionally, patronage distributions may be allocated to System institutions with whom or for whom the Association conducts specified business transactions.
 However, distributions and retirements are precluded by regulation until the minimum capital adequacy standards have been attained.
 Amounts not distributed are retained as unallocated retained earnings.
-The Association made a cash patronage distribution of \$670 in 2019, \$604 in 2018 and \$592 in 2017.
-The Association declared a \$594 cash patronage during 2019 to be distributed during 2020.
+The Association made a cash patronage distribution of \$594 thousand in 2020, \$670 thousand in 2019 and \$604 thousand in 2018.
+The Association declared a \$610 thousand cash patronage during 2020 which was distributed in February 2021.

-In the event of liquidation or dissolution of the Association, any assets of the Association remaining after payment or retirement of all liabilities shall be distributed in the following order of priority: first, to the holders pro rata of any classes of preferred stock until an amount equal to the aggregate par value of all such shares then issued and outstanding has been distributed to such holders; second, to the holders, pro rata of all classes of common stock, until an amount equal to the aggregate par value of all such shares then issued and outstanding has been distributed to such holders; second, to the holders, pro rata of all classes of common stock, until an amount equal to the aggregate par value of all such shares then issued and outstanding had been distributed to such holders; third, to the holders of allocated surplus evidenced by qualified written notices of allocated surplus evidenced by non-qualified written notices of allocation, in the order of year of issuance and pro rata by year of issuance; fifth, any remaining assets of the Association after such distributions shall be distributed to present and former members and other patrons on a patronage basis, to the extent practicable.
-Any remaining assets of the Association after such distributions stock, pro rata.
+In the event of liquidation or dissolution of the Association, any assets of the Association remaining after payment or retirement of all liabilities shall be distributed in the following order of priority: first, to the holders pro rata of any classes of preferred stock until an amount equal to the aggregate par value of all such shares then issued and outstanding has been distributed to such holders; second, to the holders, pro rata of all classes of common stock, until an amount equal to the aggregate par value of all such shares then issued and outstanding has been distributed to such holders; second, to the holders, pro rata of all classes of common stock, until an amount equal to the aggregate par value of all such shares then issued and outstanding had been distributed to such holders; third, to the holders of allocated surplus evidenced by qualified written notices of allocated surplus evidenced by non-qualified written notices of allocation, in the order of year of issuance and pro rata by year of issuance; fight, any remaining assets of the Association after such distributions shall be distributed to present and former members and other patrons on a patronage basis, to the extent practicable.
+Any remaining assets of the Association after sof all classes of common stock, pro rata.

 At each year end, the Board of Directors evaluates whether to retain the Association's net income to strengthen its capital position or to distribute a portion of the net income to customers by declaring a qualified/cash patronage refund.
-For 2019, the Association allocated 22.54 percent of its patronage-sourced net income to its patrons.
+For 2020, the Association allocated 50.96 percent of its patronage-sourced net income to its patrons.